cebrini/100-days-of-code/log.md

 **Today's Progress:** worked on several Intermediate Algorithm challenges

 **Thoughts:**  Should have at least one of the challenges done sometime tomorrow.
 I'm working on "Wherefore Art Thou" and Steamroller and one of two others.

+### Day 27: Aug 23, 2016

+**Today's Progress:** Completed "Wherefore Art Thou" Intermediate Algorithm Challenge.

+**Thoughts:** Fell asleep at the keyboard, but after the nap was able to complete this challenge.